QData/GaKCo-SVM/README.md

 An executable file named `GaKCo` should now be located in your `GaKCo-SVM/bin` directory.
 If this is not the case, please refer to the trouble shooting section below.
 ## Tutorial
 ### Running GaKCo
-GaKCo takes seven arguments:
+GaKCo takes seven arguments: sequence file (fasta), dictionary file, labels file, g, k, kernel file name, multithreading
-sequence file (fasta)
-dictionary file
-labels file
-g
-k
-kernel file name
-multithreading

         Usage: ./GaKCo <sequenceFile> <dictionaryFile> <labelsFile> <g> <k> <kernelFile> <multithreadingEnabled>